kailash-swami/Projects/README.md

-Simple C++ projects to begin with and clear some basic concepts.
+Simple C++ projects to begin with to clear some basic concepts.